Playing Well

 Pickleball open play etiquette: what good rec players actually do

-Open play is supposed to be a pickup format where anyone can show up, rotate in, and play with three strangers.
-Most sessions run on unwritten rules.
-Here they are.
+Open play is the pickup format where anyone can show up, rotate in, and play with three strangers.
+A few unwritten rules keep it running smoothly.
+Here's how it actually works.

 The paddle rack

-At most outdoor open play, there's a rack near the court fence.
-You put your paddle on the rack when you arrive; the next four paddles up are the next four on court.
-Don't skip the rack, and don't walk onto a court you didn't earn.
+At most outdoor open play, there's a paddle rack near the court fence.
+Put your paddle on the rack when you arrive.
+The next four paddles up are the next four players on court when a game ends.
+It's the queue.

 Frequently asked